oceanbase/ob-operator/README.md

 ob-operator relies on [cert-manager](https://cert-manager.io/docs/) for certificate management.
 For instructions on installing cert-manager, please refer to the corresponding [installation](https://cert-manager.io/docs/installation/) documentation.

-OceanBase cluster storage in this example relies on [local-path-provisioner](https://github.com/rancher/local-path-provisioner), which should be installed beforehand.
+Storage of OceanBase cluster in this example relies on [local-path-provisioner](https://github.com/rancher/local-path-provisioner), which should be installed beforehand.

 ### Deploy ob-operator